zianpan/11777-nxt/Data.md

 # AOKVQA and COCO Dataset Documentation

-This repository contains the AOKVQA (AOK Visual Question Answering) and COCO (Common Objects in Context) datasets.
+This repository contains the AOKVQA (A Benchmark for Visual Question Answering using World Knowledge) and COCO (Common Objects in Context) datasets.
 These datasets are widely used for visual question answering and object detection tasks in computer vision.

 You can find detailed information about each dataset below, including instructions on how to access and use the data.